-In order to accelerate the rate of dissemination of ideas among researchers, to build an intellectual research core to address FW-HTF challenges, and to enable enhanced research collaborations, the FW-HTF program plans to host principal investigator (PI/co-PI) meetings every year with participation from all funded projects and other representatives from academia, industry, government, and community organizations.
-Pls must participate in these PI/co-PI meetings throughout the duration of the award.
-This requirement applies both to Research and Planning Grants.
+In order to accelerate the rate of dissemination of ideas among researchers, to build an intellectual research core to address FW-HTF challenges, and to enable enhanced research collaborations, the FW-HTF program plans to host principal investigator (Pl/co-Pl) meetings every year with participation from all funded projects and other representatives from academia, industry, government, and community organizations.
+Pls must participate in these Pl/co-Pl meetings throughout the duration of the award.
+This requirement applies to all categories of awards.
 For multi-institution projects, investigators from each collaborating institution are expected to participate.
-A substitute project representative may be designated to attend a PI/co-PI meeting, but only with prior approval from an NSF Program Officer.
-As noted in "Budget Preparation Instructions," budgets for all projects must include funding for one or more designated FW-HTF project representatives (PI/co-PI/senior personnel or NSF-approved replacement) to attend each FW-HTF PI/co-PI meeting during the proposed lifetime of the award.
+A substitute project representative may be designated to attend a Pl/co-Pl meeting, but only with prior approval from an NSF program manager.
+As noted in "Budget Preparation Instructions," budgets for all projects must include funding for one or more designated FW-HTF project representatives (Pl/co-Pl/senior personnel or NSF-approved replacement) to attend each FW-HTF Pl/co-Pl meeting during the proposed lifetime of the award.